 Learn More About Anorexia Treatment at The Kahm Center

-At The Kahm Center, we specialize in partial hospitalization programs (PHP) and intensive outpatient programs (IOP) for the treatment of anorexia nervosa and other eating disorders.
-We use metabolic testing and body composition analysis in addition to group and individual therapy, cognitive behavioral therapy, and more.
+At The Kahm Center, our focus is on partial hospitalization programs (PHP) and intensive outpatient programs (IOP) for treating anorexia nervosa and associated disorders.
+Our approach includes metabolic testing and body composition analysis, alongside group and individual therapy sessions.
+We also utilize cognitive behavioral therapy to address the mental health aspects of eating disorders.

 Anorexia is the most common cause of weight loss in young women, and about 80-90% of people with anorexia are female.
 According to the Centers for Disease Control and Prevention, one out of every six Americans binge drink, and some of these individuals struggle with substance abuse disorder and are unable to stop drinking.